stijn-dejongh/lovecraft_public_domain/raw_converts/gm.md

 and distinct; but though I knew many languages I could not quite interpret the words of the chanting.
 Familiar they indeed were, as I had subtly felt when at a greater distance, but beyond a sensation of vague and awesome remembrance I could make nothing of them.
-A most extraordinary quality   in the voices&mdash;a quality which I cannot describe&mdash;at once frightened and fascinated me.
-My eyes could now discern several things amidst the omnipresent verdure&mdash;rocks, covered with bright green moss, shrubs of considerable height, and less definable shapes of great magnitude which seemed to move or vibrate amidst the shrubbery in a peculiar way.
+A most extraordinary quality   in the voices--a quality which I cannot describe--at once frightened and fascinated me.
+My eyes could now discern several things amidst the omnipresent verdure--rocks, covered with bright green moss, shrubs of considerable height, and less definable shapes of great magnitude which seemed to move or vibrate amidst the shrubbery in a peculiar way.
 The chanting, whose authors I was so anxious to glimpse, seemed loudest at points where these shapes